C1587S/cil-rcc-storage-tracker/apps/api/README.md

 - `GET /api/browse` - Get child folders for a directory (folders only)
   - Query params: `snapshot_date`, `parent_path`, `limit`
+  - **Note**: Returns direct children sizes only, not recursive totals.
+Directory sizes shown are the sum of immediate child files.
+For recursive totals, use the query endpoint with path prefix matching.

 ### Contents